cakesmith/Firefly/docs/IMPLEMENTATION_SUMMARY.md

-# Petri-Net Native VM with Memory Optimization, Multi-Core Assembly Generation, and Function Calls
+# Petri-Net Native VM with Distributed Multi-Core Coordination and Function Calls

 ## What We Built